 The Environmental Impact of Cryptocurrency Mining

-• Cardano (ADA): Uses the Proof of Stake model, which saves a lot of energy.
+- Cardano (ADA): Uses the energy-saving Proof of Stake model.

-• Chia (XCH): Introduced a model called Proof of Space and Time, which needs much less electricity than traditional mining.
+- Chia (XCH): Brings in Proof of Space and Time, which uses way less energy than old-school mining.

 Using Renewable Energy for Mining